apache/spark/docs/sql-migration-guide.md

 {:toc}

 ## Upgrading from Spark SQL 3.0 to 3.1

   - Since Spark 3.1, grouping_id() returns long values.
 In Spark version 3.0 and earlier, this function returns int values.
 To restore the behavior before Spark 3.0, you can set `spark.sql.legacy.integerGroupingId` to `true`.

+  - Since Spark 3.1, SQL UI data adopts the `formatted` mode for the query plan explain results.
+To restore the behavior before Spark 3.0, you can set `spark.sql.ui.explainMode` to `extended`.

 ## Upgrading from Spark SQL 2.4 to 3.0